History of the Catholic Church in Mexico: Porfiriato (1876–1911)

-Liberal general Porfirio Díaz, who became president in 1876, strengthened the Mexican government ties with the Catholic Church with an agreement formulated in 1905.
+Liberal general Porfirio Díaz, who became president in 1876, strengthened the government's ties with the Catholic Church with an agreement formulated in 1905.
 The Church's influence over Mexico increased due to the large number of changes that occurred while Díaz was in power.
 These institutional reforms included: administrative reorganization, improved training of the laity, the expansion of the Catholic press, an expansion of Roman Catholic education, and the growth of the Church's influence in rural areas.
 The lack of enforcement of anti-clerical laws by Díaz can also be attributed to the profound influence of his wife, who was a devout Catholic.

 During the period 1876 to 1911, relations between the Catholic Church and the Mexican government were stable.
-This was a sharp contrast to the political discord that led to outright warfare between Mexican liberals who implemented anti-clerical laws during the Reforma (1855–1861) and conservatives, who sought continuing privileges for the Catholic Church.
+This was a sharp contrast to the political discord that had led to outright warfare between Mexican liberals, who implemented anti-clerical laws during La Reforma (1855–1861), and conservatives, who sought continuing privileges for the Catholic Church.
 The War of the Reform (1858–61) ended with the defeat of conservatives.
 Then the liberal government of Benito Juárez defaulted on foreign loans in 1861, opening the door to foreign intervention supported by Mexican conservatives.
 With the fall of the Second Mexican Empire, liberal presidents Benito Juárez and, following his death, Sebastián Lerdo de Tejada implemented anti-clerical laws with even greater zeal.

 By contrast Porfirio Díaz was a political pragmatist and not an ideologue, likely seeing that if the religious question were re-opened there would be renewed political discord in Mexico and possible war with the U.S.

 "Persecution of the Church, whether or not the clergy enters into the matter, means war, and such a war, the Government can win against its own people only through the humiliating, despotic, costly and dangerous support of the United States.
 Without its religion, Mexico is irretrievably lost."

 When he rebelled against Lerdo, Díaz had the tacit and perhaps the explicit support of the Church.
 When he came to power in 1877, Díaz left the anticlerical laws in place, but the central government no longer enforced them.
 This modus vivendi with the Catholic Church was termed his "conciliation policy."
 A key player in the conciliation policy was Eulogio Gillow y Zavala, a wealthy and well-connected cleric, whom Díaz met via agricultural expositions.
 Gillow's appointment as archbishop of Oaxaca, Díaz's home state, and his personal relationship with Díaz, positioned him to influence church-state relations in Mexico.